srikanthbpai/srikanthbpai.github.io/_teaching/Statistics for Economics.md

 ## Course Objectives

-The course will describe the basic techniques used to analyse and describe data.
-A student of this course will know standard procedures to estimate quantities of interest, compare among competing hypotheses and infer relations between different pieces of data.
+Our world is ruled by uncertainty, and economists routinely devise procedures for deciding under uncertainty.
+The course equips students with mathematical foundations for dealing with uncertainty.

-The first half of the course focuses on probability theory which lays the theoretical foundation for the procedures studied in Statistics.
-In the second half, the procedures of statistics are discussed with rigorous justification.
+First, the student should have a rigorous understanding of elementary probability theory involving calculus of events, axioms of probability, distributions and moment-generating functions.
+Secondly, the student must be well versed in standard statistical inference procedures: estimate quantities of interest, compare among competing hypotheses and infer relations between different pieces of data.

 ## References

 - Richard J. Larsen, Morris L. Marx; ["Introduction to Mathematical Statistics and Its Applications"](https://www.google.co.in/books/edition/An_Introduction_to_Mathematical_Statisti/tZdbRAAACAAJ?hl=en), Prentice Hall, Fifth Edition, 2012.
 - Sheldon M. Ross; ["Introduction to Probability Models"](https://www.google.co.in/books/edition/Introduction_to_Probability_Models/1uxBwhAb_zYC?hl=en&gbpv=0), Academic Press, Ninth Edition, 2007.